figma/plugin-samples/README.md

 - [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/) - A comprehensive toolkit for developing Figma plugins.
 - [Figma Plugin Boilerplate](https://github.com/thomas-lowry/figma-plugin-boilerplate) - A starter project for creating Figma Plugins with HTML, CSS (+ SCSS) and vanilla Javascript without any frameworks.
 - [Figsvelte](https://github.com/thomas-lowry/figsvelte) - A boilerplate for creating Figma plugins using Svelte.
+- [Figplug](https://rsms.me/figplug/) - A small program for building Figma plugins.
+It offers all the things you need for most projects: TypeScript, React/JSX, asset bundling, plugin manifest generation, etc.